-Recognizing that I am sharpest in the morning, it is clear to me that the success of my day, is really about the success of my morning.
+Recognizing that I am the sharpest in the morning, it is clear to me that the success of my day is really about the success of my morning.
 What happens before noon determines how my day goes.
-So, for me at least, it is key to ‘win the morning’!
+So, for me at least, getting a CEO morning routine right is the key to ‘win the morning’!

 Winning the morning actually begins the night before.
 The amount and quality of sleep is a key determinant of how the next morning and next day will go.

 Many of us overlook this.
 But sleep is probably the single most important factor of health.
 And the primary determinant of your performance.
 This is not a post on sleep.
 If you’re curious about sleep, I strongly recommend reading the book why we sleep.
 Assuming I have slept well, then I am ready to win the morning.

 I fully admit that there have been periods of my life where I was not really in full control of how my mornings went.
 This was particularly true when my kids were very young.
 We all go through these chapters or phases.
 It is important to be kind to ourselves, and acknowledge that this too shall pass.